BUEC500C1/video-fzx2666/README.md

 - The completed video files were named like `'handle'-daily twitter.avi` and have also been uploaded, including the pictures used to generated those videos.
 - Typically, the size of the video will be about ten times the total size of the pictures.
 Therefore, this relationship could be used to check whether the video was correctly generated.
+- As for the background, a blank white picture was used in this task so that words could be read more clearly.